PlasmaStark/salix/src/contents/chronicles/2025-07-16-presentations.md

 ---

 Everyone can end up giving a confusing or dull presentation - it happens, and it will happen.
 This list is meant as a practical checklist to help reduce that chance.
 It began at **Eurocrypt 2023**, in Lyon, and over time I found myself referring to it quite often, so this time I decided to write it down properly, with better wording and clearer ideas.

+A foreword.
 This is not meant to be a precise guide, which would perhaps be impossible to write, but rather a short list of ideas to reflect on.
 Each setting is unique, and no list could fit all, so be wary.

 ## Before you start